Bogdan1975/ng2-notifier/README.md

-# targus-ng2-grid
+# ng2-notifier
-Data grid table with both server-side and client side filtering and sorting
+Angular 2 component for notifying

-## Placeholder for `targus-ng2-grid` Angular2 component
+## Placeholder for `ng2-notifier` Angular2 component

-Coming soon ..
-This component is developing right now.
+Will be placed later